nathaneltitane/dextop/README.md

 High latency internet connectivity or issues with accessing server content (GitHub) may cause some files to malfunction or go corrupt.

-If for whatever reason an update fails due to an error of because of deployment script corruption, paste or type:
+If for whatever reason an update fails due to an error because of deployment script corruption, paste or type:

 ```
 curl -s -L run.dxtp.app > "${HOME}"/.local/bin/dextop && bash dextop -u utilities